mc2-center/data-models/README.md

 ## Release Notes

-The latest version release is v23.12.1.
+The version release tag for January 2024 is v23.12.1.
 Moving forward, this repository will adopt <a href="https://semvar.org/" target="_blank"> Semanting Versioning</a>  (SemVar), which provides a standard way of versioning software based on meaningful changes in functionality.